gbattra/deep-rl/docs/four_room/four_room.md

 ![Three Policies](assets/three_policies.png)

-For this assignment I actually implemented one policy but with a hyperparameter which dramatically impacts its average performance.
+For this assignment I actually implemented one additional policy but with a hyperparameter which dramatically impacts its average performance.

 The policy is called a `Same Action for N-Steps Policy (SANS Policy)`.
 It is a modification of the `Random Policy` in that it randomly chooses a new action and then executes that same action for `N` steps until choosing another at random.